learn-co-curriculum/rails-angular-assessment/README.md

 - You won't be put on the spot without support
 - There's nothing you can do to instantly fail or blow it.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-angular-assessment'>Rails Angular Assessment</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-angular-assessment'>Rails Angular Assessment</a> on Learn.co and start learning to code for free.</p>